jonnlai/language-game/README.md

 - **Dropdown menus:** Dropdown menus work correctly allowing the user to choose their desired language combination and theme.
 - **Play button:** When clicked or tapped, the play button starts the game correctly by displaying the selected game.
 - **Drag and Drop:** When using a mouse, the drag and drop function works correctly allowing an option to be selected, dragged to the desired dropzone and dropped there.
 The function allows the position of an option to be changed if needed.
 - **Tap to select an option:** When using a touch screen device, an option can be selected by tapping it.
-The selected option's font weight becomes bold to indicate that it has been selected.
+The selected option's font-weight becomes bold to indicate that it has been selected.
 - **Tap to drop an option:** When using a touch screen device, the selected option can be "dropped" by tapping the desired dropzone.
-The option's font weight returns back to normal.
+The option's font-weight returns to normal.
 The option can be selected and moved again if needed.
 - **Submit button:** The Submit button checks the answer and displays correct answers in green and incorrect ones in red.
-The number of correct answers when using a device wider than 350px or longer than 600px.
+The number of correct answers is hidden when using a device wider than 350px or longer than 600px.
-- **Play Again button:** The Play Again button is displayed correctly after Submit button has been clicked.
+- **Play Again button:** The Play Again button is displayed correctly after the Submit button has been clicked.
 Clicking the button reloads the page starting the game again.

 ### Performance and Accessibility